 Attending the Natural Bridge Hoedown

-Natural Bridge State Resort Park is home to various species of woodpeckers, nuthatches, wrens, sparrows, and kinglets during the winter months.
-These are easy to see since the leaves have already fallen off the trees.
-In the peak season, bird watchers can spot woodland warblers.
-Grab your binoculars out of the RV and enjoy the sight of Carolina wren, tufted titmouse, American crow, wild turkey, pileated woodpecker, and Carolina chickadee all year long.
+Natural Bridge State Resort Park is a great place to go birding no matter what time of year that you choose to visit.
+The park is home to various species of woodpeckers, nuthatches, wrens, sparrows, and kinglets during the winter months and they are easy to see since the leaves have already fallen off the trees.
+You can also grab your binoculars out of the RV and enjoy the sight of Carolina wren, tufted titmouse, American crow, wild turkey, pileated woodpecker, and Carolina chickadee birds all year long.
 View these spectacular birds at Hood's Branch Trail, the Rock Garden Trail, Whittleton Trail, Lakeside Trail, and Mill Creek Lake.